awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pool-settings-adaptive-authentication.md

 ## Adaptive authentication overview<a name="security-cognito-user-pool-settings-adaptive-authentication-overview"></a>

-From the **Advanced security** page in the Amazon Cognito console, you can choose settings for adaptive authentication, including what actions to take at different risk levels and customization of notification messages to users\.
+From **Advanced security** in the **App integration** tab of the Amazon Cognito console, you can choose settings for adaptive authentication, including what actions to take at different risk tlevels and customization of notification messages to users\.
+You can assign a global advanced security configuration to all of your app clients, but apply a client\-level configuration to individual app clients\.

+Consider your options carefully when you change your **Enforcement method** from **Audit\-only** to **Full\-function**\.
+The automatic responses that you apply to risk levels influence the risk level that Amazon Cognito assigns to subsequent user sessions with the same characteristics\.
+For example, after you choose to take no action, or **Allow**, user sessions that Amazon Cognito initially evaluates to be high\-risk, Amazon Cognito considers similar sessions to have a lower risk\.

 **For each risk level, you can choose from the following options:**